-I was always interested in the principles of meditation through the writings of authors like Hesse, Huxley, Kerouac and the Beat Poets.
-In the early 70s, I traveled across the country with nothing but a backpack and a few dollars in my pocket, hopping boxcars and hitchhiking wherever the road or the rails would take me.
+I was always interested in the principles of Zen through the writings of authors like Hesse, Huxley, Kerouac and the Beat Poets; and more recently Alan Watts.
+In the early 70’s, I traveled across the country with nothing but a backpack and a few dollars in my pocket, hopping boxcars and hitchhiking wherever the road or the rails would take me.

-This intuitive enlightenment is the Buddha nature in all of us.
-We see it in the baseball pitcher who dusts his shoe with his glove then sends a beautiful curve ball across the plate; the worker who scrubs the floor while humming in contentment; the taxi driver, who cuts through impossible traffic and tells his story without missing a turn, smiling and tooting his horn.
+Intuitive enlightenment is the Buddha nature in all of us.
+We see it in the baseball pitcher who dusts his shoe with his glove then sends a beautiful curve ball across the plate; the worker who scrubs the floor while humming in contentment; the taxi driver who cuts through impossible traffic and tells his story without missing a turn, smiling and tooting his horn.

-I attempt here to put into words what it has taken me a lifetime of trial and error to achieve, sharing this unique insight with those who walk the same path.
+I attempt here to put into words a place it has taken me a lifetime of trial and error to get to, sharing this unique insight with those who travel the same road.
 I know nothing of tradition or sacred texts.
 I just happily meditate my way through life.